vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/20/131/08_Aya_vanenatI.md

 <details><summary>Griffith</summary>

-The ladle doth not hold apart the entrails and the clotted blood.
+the entrails and the clotted blood.
 </details>

 <details><summary>पदपाठः</summary>